ARMmbed/mbed-os-5-docs/docs/index.md

 mbed OS lets you write applications that run on embedded devices, by providing the layer that interprets your application's code in a way the hardware can understand.

-Your application code - written in C++ - uses the *application programing interfaces* (APIs) presented by mbed OS to receive information from the hardware and send instructions to it.
-This means that a lot of the challenges in getting started with microcontrollers or integrating large amounts of software is already taken care of.
+Your application code is written in C++.
+It uses the *application programming interfaces* (APIs) that mbed OS provides.
+These APIs allow your code to work on different microcontrollers in a uniform way.
+This reduces a lot of the challenges in getting started with microcontrollers and integrating large amounts of software.

 ### Where to start